 Evaluate The Situation

-Are there any conflicts in your child’s life that may be preventing them from wanting to do homework?
-Is there a soccer ball that your son has promised to kick around a field or a video game that has been on pause, waiting for after school return?
-Maybe it’s a phone call to a friend..whatever it may be, it’s a distraction.
+Are there any conflicts in your children’s life that could be preventing them from wanting to do homework?
+Is there a soccer ball that your son has promised to kick around a field or a video game that has been on pause, waiting for after-school?
+Maybe it’s a phone call to a friend..whatever it could be, it’s a distraction.
 If a child is thinking about the thing they are missing because of homework, it will be more difficult to have peaceful homework time.

 Create boundaries for this distraction.
 Maybe you should allow some time for kicking the ball or calling a friend after school.
 If it will help get that task off their minds, then it’s the right thing to do.